Tempest Field Guide Overview¶

 Each of these directories contains different types of tests.
 What belongs in each directory, the rules and examples for good tests, are documented in a README.rst file in the directory.

 API tests are validation tests for the OpenStack API.
 They should not use the existing python clients for OpenStack, but should instead use the tempest implementations of clients.
-This allows us to test both XML and JSON.
-Having raw clients also lets us pass invalid JSON and XML to the APIs and see the results, something we could not get with the native clients.
+Having raw clients let us pass invalid JSON to the APIs and see the results, something we could not get with the native clients.

 When it makes sense, API testing should be moved closer to the projects themselves, possibly as functional tests in their unit test frameworks.